hyperreality/devopsblog/_posts/2023-03-19-games-for-learning-linux.md

 *Pros:* Fast UI and it's addictive.
 Alternative solutions are offered which are interesting to read.

 *Cons:* Uses some kind of non-interactive shell with one-shot Docker images rather than providing a realistic environment.
-This also means that some correct solutions don't work!
+This also means that some valid solutions don't work.
 Most challenges are easy and it doesn't scale up to a substantial level of difficulty by the end.
 The tasks are fairly mundane.

 ## Bashcrawl (2019)